Lourdes Medical Bureau: Investigation of apparent cures

 CMIL is not entitled to pronounce a cure "miraculous"; this can only be done by the Church.
 The bureau may only pronounce that a cure is "medically inexplicable".
 A full investigation takes a minimum of five years (in order to ensure that the cure is permanent), and may take as long as ten or twelve years.
-It is recognised that, in rare cases, even advanced malignant disease or severe infection may spontaneously resolve.
+It is recognised that, in rare cases, even advanced malignant disease or severe infection may spontaneously resolve, in a full remission.

 The CMIL board votes on each case presented.
 A two-thirds vote is required for CMIL to pronounce a cure "inexplicable".

 If CMIL decides a cure is medically inexplicable, the case is referred to the Bishop of the diocese where the cured subject lives.
 It is he who, in consultation with his own experts and with the Vatican, makes the decision about whether a cure is "miraculous".
 He may, for whatever reason, refute the claim.

 Jacques Perrier, the former Bishop of Tarbes and Lourdes, made a statement concerning the question of miracles in Lourdes.
-The bishop wishes to have a new approach to cures in Lourdes, especially concerning the different stages of recognising them: “For the Church, as well as for the believer, a pilgrimage to Mary is more than a journey to a miracle.
-It is a journey of love, of prayer and of the suffering community.”
+The bishop wishes to have a new approach to cures in Lourdes, especially concerning the different stages of recognising them: "For the Church, as well as for the believer, a pilgrimage to Mary is more than a journey to a miracle.
+It is a journey of love, of prayer and of the suffering community."

-Occasionally cases are dismissed by the Medical Bureau but still attain a level of fame and notoriety.
-One example is that of Jack Traynor.